The European Medicines Agency starts rolling review of Russia’s Sputnik V coronavirus vaccine

 Europe is short of vaccinations, especially in Germany where bureaucratic public procurement rules ended up with the country failing to order enough doses to meet demand.
 According to local German reports, the country may not reach the 70% inoculation threshold that gives the population “herd immunity” until as late as November 2022.

-In an effort to shorten the wait, Europe started the process of certifying Sputnik V in the middle of January and it is expected to be approved for use in Europe in the near future.
+In an effort to shorten the wait, Europe started the process of certifying Sputnik V in the middle of January and after Russia finally sent the full documentation required, it is expected to be approved for use in Europe in the near future.

 Only a third of Russians are certainly ready to vaccinate against the coronavirus (COVID-19), while 44% are generally in favour of vaccination and 43% against, Vedomosti daily reported citing a survey in December.